Omranic/web-composer/README.md

 1. In your console, run `composer install`
 2. In your browser, access http://localhost/lab/index.php
 3. Do your magic, and make it happen!
 Enjoy, and good luck in the process.

+# Deliverable
+The deliverable should be fully working code, utilizing PHP v7.2+, Composer v1.8+, symfony/console v4.3+ .. with clear instructions on installation and usage.
+It's ok to utilize additional technologies, but preferred to do it the native way.